This article was updated on May 2nd, 2023

 Scabs on a dog’s ears can appear differently depending on what is causing them.
-So, let’s take a look at the most common causes of scabby ears and what you can do about them.
+So, let’s take a look at the most common (with pictures) and what you can do about them.

 Signs that your dog has allergies: Dogs may also be itchy or have a rash in their ears or on other areas of their body, have a smelly discharge from their ears, or frequently shake their head.